 For example, if the code for the authentication and login user story is ready, the unit testing will be run to check if the login works as per the expectations.

 Component testing in agile is a testing process where the individual objects or parts of the user story are tested individually.
-It can be done in isolation or in conjunction with other components that make up a user story.
+It can be done in isolation or in conjunction with other components that make up user stories in agile.

 For example, if we again refer to the authentication and login user story, checking the different components on the screen, i.e., options like login with email, Facebook, or even your phone number will be the various components that need to be tested.